1. Importance of online privacy and data security

 This includes information such as their name, email address, username, and password to establish an account identity.

 Websites may also request contact information like email addresses and phone numbers for communication purposes.
-Additional profile information, such as demographic details, interests, or preferences, may be collected to tailor content and personalize the user experience.

 B. Tracking Technologies and Cookies